Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

 \begin{prop}{Sublimbs Other Than $1/2$ in Internal Address} \lineclear If a parameter $c\in\C$ is contained in the subwake of a hyperbolic component $W$ at internal angle other than $1/2$, then $W$ occurs in the internal address of $c$.
 More precisely, the period of $W$ occurs in the internal address, and the truncation of the angled internal address of $c$ up to this period describes exactly the component $W$. \end{prop} \proof Let $n$ be the period of $W$.
 If $W$ does not occur in the internal address of $c$, then the internal address of $c$ must have an entry $n'<n$ corresponding to a hyperbolic component $W'$ in the wake of $W$.
 Denoting the width of $W'$ by $|W'|$, we have $|W'|\ge 1/(2^{n'}-1)$. \version{ By Proposition~\ref{Prop:WidthWake}, if $|W|$ denotes the width of a hyperbolic component $W$ of period $n$, the width of its $p/q$-subwake is $|W|(2^n-1)^2/(2^{qn}-1)$,} {By (\ref{Eq:WidthWake}), the width of the $p/q$-subwake of $W$ is $|W|(2^n-1)^2/(2^{qn}-1)$,} so we must have

 or $2^{qn}-1 < (2^{n'}-1)(2^n-1)^2 < (2^n-1)^3 < 2^{3n}-1$, hence $q<3$.

-The internal address of a parameter $c$ also says whether or not this parameter is renormalizable \version{ in the sense of Section~\ref{Sec:Renormalization}}{}: \begin{prop}{Internal Address and Renormalization} \lineclear Let $c\in\M$ be a parameter with internal address $(S_0)_{p_0/q_0}\IntAddr \dots \IntAddr (S_k)_{p_k/q_k}\dots$. \begin{itemize} \item $c$ is {\em simply renormalizable} of period $n$ if and only if there is a $k$ with $S_k=n$ and $n|S_{k'}$ for $k'\ge k$; \item $c$ is {\em crossed renormalizable} of period $n$ if and only if there is an $m$ strictly dividing $n$ so that $S_k=m$ for an appropriate $k$ and all $S_{k'}$ with $k'>k$ are proper multiples of $n$ (in particular, $n$ does not occur in the internal address).
+The internal address of a parameter $c$ also tells whether or not this parameter is renormalizable \version{ in the sense of Section~\ref{Sec:Renormalization}}{}: \begin{prop}{Internal Address and Renormalization} \lineclear Let $c\in\M$ be a parameter with internal address $(S_0)_{p_0/q_0}\IntAddr \dots \IntAddr (S_k)_{p_k/q_k}\dots$. \begin{itemize} \item $c$ is {\em simply renormalizable} of period $n$ if and only if there is a $k$ with $S_k=n$ and $n|S_{k'}$ for $k'\ge k$; \item $c$ is {\em crossed renormalizable} of period $n$ if and only if there is an $m$ strictly dividing $n$ so that $S_k=m$ for an appropriate $k$ and all $S_{k'}$ with $k'>k$ are proper multiples of $n$ (in particular, $n$ does not occur in the internal address).
 In this case, the crossing point of the little Julia sets has period $m$. \end{itemize} \end{prop}

-\looseness -1 We can also describe combinatorially whether any given parameter rays $R(\theta)$ and $R(\theta')$ can land at the same point in $\M$: a necessary condition is that they have the same angled internal address.
-If $\nu(\theta)=\nu(\theta')$ is periodic, the both rays land on the boundary of the same hyperbolic component.
+\looseness -1 \remark We can also describe combinatorially whether any given parameter rays $R(\theta)$ and $R(\theta')$ can land at the same point in $\M$: a necessary condition is that they have the same angled internal address.
+This condition is also sufficient from a combinatorial point of view: suppose $R(\theta)$ and $R(\theta')$ have the same angled internal address.
+Then both rays accumulate at the same combinatorial class.
+If the internal address is finite, then $R(\theta)$ and $R(\theta')$ land on the boundary of the same hyperbolic component.
 Otherwise, both rays accumulate at the same combinatorial class.
-As soon as it is known that this combinatorial class consists of a single point (which would imply that $\M$ was locally connected at that point \cite{Fibers2}), then both rays land at the same point.
+As soon as it is known that this combinatorial class consists of a single point (which would imply local connectivity of $\M$ at that point \cite{Fibers2}), then both rays land together.

+Here is one example: where in the Mandelbrot set does the parameter ray at angle $\theta=22/(2^7-1)$ land?
+The angle has period $7$, so it must land at the root of a hyperbolic component of period $7$; but there are $63$ such components; which one is it?
+And which of the two rays landing at this root is it?

+The angle has associated kneading sequence $\nu(\theta)=\ovl{\1\1\0\1\0\1\*}$, also of period $7$ (see Definition~\ref{Def:Kneading}).
+This binary sequences has an associated internal address (given by the simple algorithm in Definition~\ref{Def:IntAddrKneading}): it equals $1\IntAddr 3\IntAddr 5\IntAddr 7$, and it describes where the ray lands (see Figure~\ref{Fig:AngledIntAddr}): start with the unique hyperbolic component at period $1$; the most important landmark from here to the destination point is the component of period $3$ that bifurcates from the period $1$ component.
+From here, pass to the unique period $5$ component without passing by a component of period $4$ (or the $4$ would appear in the internal address); and there is a unique such component.
+The wake of this period $5$ component contains a unique period $6$ component and two period $7$ components: one inside and one outside of the wake of a period $6$ component.
+Our component is the one outside of the period $6$ wake, and the parameter ray at angle $\theta$ lands at its root.